-The exact cause of Erdheim-Chester disease (ECD) is unknown.
+The exact cause of ECD is unknown.
 However, the disease is thought to represent an abnormal inflammatory process characterized by excessive proliferation and accumulation of certain cells, with associated scarring or overgrowth of fibrous connective tissue (fibrosis).
 There may be widespread infiltration of affected tissues by histiocytic cells that contain large amounts of fatty (lipid) material (xanthomatous histiocytes); certain lymphocytes; and distinctive, large cells with multiple nuclei (Touton giant cells).
-(Lymphocytes are an immune system cell type that originate in the bone marrow.)
+(Lymphocytes are an immune system cell type that originates in the bone marrow.)
 In those with ECD, these fatty, nodular (xanthogranulomatous) cell deposits may infiltrate multiple tissues and organs, leading to impaired organ functioning.
 About 50% of patients with ECD were found to test positive for the BRAF V600E gene mutation suggesting it might be a histiocytic neoplasm.

-A diagnosis of Erdheim-Chester disease (ECD) is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic symptoms, and a variety of specialized tests.
+A diagnosis of ECD is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic symptoms, and a variety of specialized tests.
 Such studies may include plain x-rays; advanced imaging techniques, including computed tomography (CT) scanning, magnetic resonance imaging (MRI), and/or a bone scan (bone scintigraphy); and/or other tests.
 Plain x-rays of involved bones typically reveal symmetrical increased hardening and thickening, mainly in the metaphyses and diaphyses with sparing of the epiphyses, a finding that is considered distinctive of ECD.
 In addition, the diagnosis may be confirmed by removal (biopsy) and microscopic evaluation of tissue samples that demonstrate infiltration by fatty (lipid)-laden, foamy histiocytes with certain non-Langerhans cellular features and distinctive, large cells with multiple nuclei (Touton giant cells).
 (For more on Langerhans cell histiocytosis, please see the “Related Disorders” section above.)
 A BRAF V600E gene mutation has been found in about half of patients with ECD.

 Reports indicate that various treatments have been used with limited success.
 Such recommended measures may include administration of corticosteroid drugs (e.g., prednisone); certain chemotherapeutic drugs that may control or prevent the proliferation of abnormal cells (e.g., vinblastine); use of high-energy rays that may preferentially destroy or injure rapidly proliferating cells (radiation therapy); immunotherapy; and/or surgery.
 Further research is needed to determine optimal treatments for this disorder.
 Additional treatment for individuals with ECD is symptomatic and supportive.

 In 2017, Zelboraf (vemurafenib) was approved by the FDA to treat certain adult patients with ECD who have the BRAF V6000 gene mutation.
 Zelboraf is manufactured by Hoffman-LaRoche, Inc.